Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Introduction

-This inverse problem is highly ill-posed and advances in deep learning-based HSR~\cite{mst++, hrnet}, reconstructing $\mathbf{I}_\mathrm{HS}$ from a single RGB view remains fundamentally limited by the low spectral observability.
+This inverse problem is highly ill-posed and despite advances in deep learning-based HSR~\citep{mst++, hrnet}, reconstructing $\tY$ from a single RGB view remains fundamentally limited by the low spectral observability.

 Several efforts have aimed to improve this observability.
-Learned or optimized multispectral filter arrays (MSFAs)~\cite{msfa-selection}, end-to-end spectral sensitivity learning~\cite{dl-filter}, and joint sensor-network co-design~\cite{joint} have all been proposed.
-However, these methods assume control over sensor hardware and manufacturing thus making them impractical for scalable or consumer-level deployment.
+Learned or optimized multispectral filter arrays (MSFAs)~\citep{msfa-selection}, end-to-end spectral sensitivity learning~\citep{dl-filter}, and joint sensor-network co-design~\citep{joint} have all been proposed.
+However, these methods assume control over sensor hardware and manufacturing, thus making them impractical for scalable or consumer-level deployment.

 One underexplored but promising path is to leverage the multi-camera systems found in modern smartphones.
 These devices already include multiple rear cameras with different lenses and spectral sensitivities.
-In principle, such a setup can be treated as a low-cost, multi-spectral capture system thus capable of observing a scene through multiple, distinct $\mathbf{S}_i$ matrices.
-However, prior works on leveraging multiple cameras~\cite{mobispectral, diy-brown} do not tackle with unavoidable image misalignment.
+In principle, such a setup can be treated as a low-cost, multi-spectral capture system thus capable of observing a scene through multiple, distinct sensitivity matrices.
+However, prior works on leveraging multiple cameras~\citep{mobispectral, diy-brown} do not tackle unavoidable image misalignment.

-\emph{Can we turn a multi-camera smartphone into a compact, spectrally diverse imaging system, without altering its internal hardware?} Our key insight is that by modulating the spectral response of the auxiliary cameras using carefully chosen external filters, we can create a 9-channel imaging system from off-the-shelf devices.
+\emph{Can we turn a multi-camera smartphone into a compact, spectrally diverse imaging system, without altering its internal hardware?} Our key insight is that by modulating the spectral response of the auxiliary cameras using carefully chosen external filters, we can create an imaging system that allows richer spectral representations.
 Unlike synthetic MSFAs or custom hardware, our approach requires no internal modification and enables real-time, parallel acquisition.
 Critically, this setup is easy to deploy, manufacturable at scale, and compatible with existing mobile infrastructure.